China endorses Hong Kong's 'patriots only' election | DW | 22.12.2021

 The Chinese leader proclaimed the elections to be a resounding success.
 He told Hong Kong Chief Executive Carrie Lam in Beijing on Wednesday, "The execution of the new election system adheres to the 'one country, two systems' principle."

-Lam herself brushed off concerns about low turnout, suggesting, "There is no benchmark," so, "there is no such thing as success or failure."
+Lam herself brushed off concerns about low turnout, suggesting that "there is no benchmark," so "there is no such thing as success or failure."

-Zhao Lijian, the Ministry of Foreign Affairs spokesman, said during a regular press briefing Monday that there were "multiple reasons" for voter turnout to decline.
+Zhao Lijian, the Foreign Ministry spokesman, said during a regular press briefing Monday that there were "multiple reasons" for voter turnout to decline.

 "It is not only the impact of the pandemic, but also the disruption and sabotage of anti-China elements in Hong Kong and external forces,'' he said.

-Hong Kong's Legislative Council elections had been postponed by a year officially due to COVID-19, but not inconsequentially the opposition swept elections for district counselors prior to that announcement.
+Hong Kong's Legislative Council elections had been postponed by a year officially because of the pandemic, but, not inconsequentially, the opposition swept elections for district counselors prior to that announcement.

 Protests in 2019 grew increasingly violent as security forces stepped up their interventions in them.
 Between the protests and the "patriots only" elections, Beijing imposed its national security law on Hong Kong.